Jewish Consumptives' Relief Society (U.S.)

 Scope and Contents From the Series: This series contains a photo album, photographs, bulletin pages, drawings, lithographs, and contact sheets of the campus and buildings, patients and family, staff and volunteers, auxiliaries and conventions, and activities connected with the Jewish Consumptives' Relief Society and the AMC Cancer Research Center.

-Overview Night telegraph from the Hebrew Relief Association to JCRS.
+Abstract Night telegraph from the Hebrew Relief Association to JCRS.
 The association informs JCRS that patient Lester Strull was just discharged from the National Hospital and is still in need of some urgent care.
 The association asks JCRS if they can admit him as soon as possible.

 Dates: 1911 February 7